 In 2002 the Carlsberg brand was highly successful in the Polish market – it turned out to be the fastest-growing international brand, as its sales grew by 671 percent compared to the year 2001.
 In 2003 the company launched the Harnaś brand on the market and received the ISO 9001 and HACCP certificates.
 In 2004, for the first time in its history, the modernised Okocim brewery exceeded the amount of 2 million hectolitres of beer produced in one year.
 2004 was also the year the Piast brewery ceased its beer production.
 At the same time, the Piast brand itself remained in the portfolio and its production was taken over by the Okocim brewery, under the watchful eye of the brewers, and following the same recipe.

-2005 marked the launch of three brands: Okocim Palone, Karmi Poema di Caffe and Okocim Zagłoba.
-The year also brought record sales of beer produced by Carlsberg Polska, which totalled 4.3 million hectolitres.
+2005 marked the launch of three brands: Okocim Palone, Karmi Poema di Caffe, and Okocim Zagłoba.
+The year also brought record sales of beer produced by Carlsberg Polska, which totaled 4.3 million hectolitres.
 In February 2005 the Carlsberg brand was granted a Superbrands award, in October Karmi Poema di Caffe was awarded the European Medal, and in December Piast received the statuette of the Sponsor of Culture for financial support during the renovation of the facade of the Wroclaw Town Hall.
-The renovated facade was unveiled in summer 2006.
+The renovated facade was unveiled in the summer of 2006.

 Today, Carlsberg Polska continues to be a strong market player in Poland.